-6.7 Provisional License
+6.7.
+Provisional License

 - 6.7.1 On rare occasions, a test or tests specified under API licensing requirements for API S, C, or F Service Categories or ILSAC minimum performance standards may be declared by ASTM Subcommittee D02.B0 to be "out of control" or "unavailable" or determined by API to be "unavailable."
 Reasons for these declarations or determinations may be due to various factors such as a severity shift in the test results, shortage of test materials, an industry-wide test-related emergency, lack of test availability at independent test labs, or another situation that prevents tests from being run.
 ASTM D02.B0 may declare a test "out of control" when the test's surveillance panel and classification panel have judged the test to be giving uninterpretable performance.
 ASTM D02.B0 and its panels may also declare a test to be "unavailable" in accordance with ASTM Subcommittee B Test Availability Guidelines.
 In a case where ASTM determines that a test is "available" and API determines that the same test is "unavailable," API's determination will stand with regard to enacting provisional licensing.
-API may make its own determination that a test is "unavailable" for reasons noted above and particularly in situations where independent test labs can no longer run a test or tests.
+API may make its own determination that a test or tests.
 When a test or tests are declared "out of control" or determined to be "unavailable," API may grant a provisional license or licenses to an applicant if the candidate engine oil meets all API licensing requirements except for the test or tests that are "out of control" or "unavailable." - 6.7.2 When a test or tests are "out of control" or "unavailable," API will evaluate the impact of their loss on the Engine Oil Licensing and Certification System.
 The evaluation will include the following: - a.
 Test performance measurement or parameter affected. - b.
 Reason the test or tests are "out of control" or "unavailable." - c.
 Proposed issue resolution and the time necessary to implement the resolution. - d.
 Test recertification plan. - e.
 Any alternative test/data options available to provide indication of suitable performance.